 4. XSplit Broadcaster – Best Live Streaming Software for Gaming

 Designed as a game development program to enable content creators and online streamers to create broadcasts by adding transitions to the preloaded scenes.
-A preview facility lets professionals edit the scenes before broadcasting them to stream services.
+A preview facility lets professionals edit the scenes before broadcasting them to streaming services.
 The program also supplies commentators with images of a live event.